 Underneath your tooth enamel is a yellow/brownish layer called dentin.
 If your natural enamel wears away, the dentin is exposed, which can lead to a discolored or stained appearance.
 It’s important to preserve your natural tooth enamel, as once it’s gone, you can’t get it back.
 A good oral hygiene routine and regular dental visits can help you keep your enamel intact.

 Avoid Over-the-Counter Options

 While there are plenty of over-the-counter options for teeth whitening, such as whitening strips or charcoal toothpastes, many of these products can actually damage your teeth in the long run.
 Certain natural remedies can strip away the enamel on your teeth, weakening them and possibly causing tooth sensitivity.
-Ask our teeth whitening dentist for your options if you’re interested in whitening your teeth.
+Ask one of our dentists about your options if you’re interested in whitening your teeth.

 Get Professional Teeth Whitening

 Interested in teeth whitening trays to help you achieve a whiter smile.
 First, we’ll need to take impressions of your teeth to send to the lab.
 When you come back for your second appointment, your teeth whitening tray will be ready.
-Our teeth whitening dentist may slightly adjust the fit of your tray so it fits comfortably.
+Our dentists may slightly adjust the fit of your tray so it fits comfortably.
 We also offer Zoom teeth whitening, which is done in our office.?
-Our dentist may recommend custom
+Our dentists may recommend custom

 Ask about Dental Crowns and Veneers

 Each smile is different.
 If you only need to improve the shade of one tooth, our dentists may recommend dental crowns or porcelain veneers.
 We use CEREC (Chairside Economical Restoration of Esthetic Ceramic) technology, which means we’ll be able to create and place your new dental crown in one appointment.